 a).
-Accessibility
+Accessibility: Ensuring ease of information sharing by all

-- District/school personnel ensure that communication is clear and effective in culturally sustaining ways. - District/school personnel regularly interact with students, families, and communities in both English and home language through their methods of preference (e.g., email, text, phone, etc.) - 3.
-District/school personnel ensure manuals and policies are easily accessible for families and the community. - 4.
+- District/school personnel ensure that communication is clear and effective in culturally sustaining ways. - District/school personnel regularly interact with students, families, and communities in both English and home language through their methods of preference (e.g., email, text, phone, etc.) - District/school personnel ensure manuals and policies are easily accessible for families and the community. - 4.
 District/school personnel share with parents and students any programs, strategies, and resources to address barriers to learning.

 b).
-Advocacy and support
+Advocacy and support: Aiding families with selfefficacy

 - District/school personnel provide information pertaining to student and parental rights, policies, and practices. - District/school personnel share information about how standards and curriculum are used by teachers. - District/school personnel help families understand student expectations; classroom activities; and strategies being used to promote students' academic, physical, social-emotional, and behavioral development. - 4.
-District/school personnel inform students and parents of the types of summative and formative assessments that will be used each year and the resulting data. - District/school personnel communicate regularly with parents about their students' and school's progress.
+District/school personnel inform students and parents of the types of summative and formative assessments that will be used each year and the resulting data.